rodolphe37/my-awesome-custom-alert/README.md

-  customStyleColor, // HEX, rgba, hsl, gradient, etc... - Background value for modal withButton, // boolean - for appear or desappear the button window buttonText, // string - button content
+  customStyleColor, // HEX, rgba, hsl, gradient, etc... - Background value for modal withButton, // boolean - for appear or desappear the button window buttonText, // string - button content overlay, // boolean - if you want overlay effect or not

 ```
 >:heavy_check_mark: Important!